Garv* grew up in distress long before he had words for it.

-At just 11 years old, after losing his mother, he and his younger brother arrived at Back2Back’s campus.
-Their father, overwhelmed by grief, fell into addiction, leaving Garv to step into the role of protector and provider long before he was ready.
+At just 11 years old, after the sudden loss of his mother, Garv and his younger brother were thrust into a reality no child should carry.
+Their father, overwhelmed by grief, turned to addiction.
+Safety became uncertain.
+Stability disappeared.
+And Garv quietly stepped into the role of protector and provider long before he was ready.

 But that is not what happened.